JudeQuintana/terraform-main/docs/WHITEPAPER.md

 Beyond the three-region (N=3) evaluation topology, the TGW adjacency synthesis logic has been validated on a 10-TGW full mesh (N=10, 45 adjacencies) in a separate Mega Mesh demonstration (see Artifact Availability: Mega Mesh), confirming identical asymptotic scaling behavior.

+Compositional Validation:

-The compositional nature of this IR model is further demonstrated through hierarchical multi-hub architectures (see Artifact Availability: Super Router), where independent routing domains are linked through well-defined interfaces.
-The refactored Super Router validates that the compiler's IR transforms maintain semantic completeness across dual-stack, secondary-CIDR, and boundary-scoped propagation scenarios without introducing special-case logic.
+The compositional nature of the IR model is further demonstrated through hierarchical multi-hub architectures (see Artifact Availability: Super Router), where independent routing domains are linked via well-defined interfaces.

+The refactored Super Router confirms that the compiler's IR transforms preserve semantic completeness across:
+- Dual-stack (IPv4 + IPv6)
+- Primary and secondary CIDRs
+- Boundary-scoped propagation scenarios

+This is achieved without introducing special-case logic.

 ⸻